 Following the results of the interviews, grants for the 2022-2023 academic year will be awarded to the candidates who, of all those admitted to the courses at the College of Europe, prove to be the most deserving based on an evaluation of their qualifications and documentation.

-The Foreign Ministry scholarship may not be combined with other scholarships, or other grants for the same purpose, received from Italian (central or local) government entities, or with European grants or other scholarships for the College of Europe.
-If the candidate is also the beneficiary of any of the above-mentioned grants, he/she must immediately inform the Ministry and choose between only one of the grants.
+The MAECI (Italian Foreign Ministry) grant cannot be combined with any other grants, or with funding of other kinds, granted for the same purpose by any Italian public institutions (central and local), nor with European funding, nor with other grants attributable to the College of Europe.
+Any candidate who is also a beneficiary of one of these other types of funding must immediately inform this Ministry and opt for one only of the grants.

-The College of Europe, headquartered in Bruges (Belgium), was founded in 1949 by eminent European personalities of the calibre of Salvador de Madariaga, Winston Churchill, Paul Henry Spaak and Alcide De Gasperi, with the aim of creating an international college for young university graduates from different European Countries who could study and live together while training and specialising in European matters.
-In 1992 the College of Europe opened a second Campus in Natolin (Warsaw, Poland), with the support of the European Commission and of the Government of Poland.
+The College of Europe, based in Bruges (Belgium), was founded in 1949 by illustrious European personalities such as Salvador de Madariaga, Winston Churchill, Paul Henry Spaak, and Alcide De Gasperi, in order to create an institution with an international vocation where university students from different European countries can study and live together to train and specialise in European issues.
+In 1992 the College of Europe established a second Campus in Natolin (Warsaw, Poland), with the support of the European Commission and the Polish Government.

-The mission of the College of Europe is to enable rigorously selected post-graduate students to understand and explore the political, legal, economic and international issues underlying the European integration process.
+The mission of the College of Europe is to enable rigorously selected postgraduate students to understand and explore the political, legal, economic and international issues relating to the process of European integration.

-Post-graduate courses (each course corresponds to a total of 66 credits - ECTS).
+Postgraduate programmes (each programme corresponds to a total of 66 ECTS credits).

 - European Interdisciplinary Studies (the Internal and External Dimensions of the European Union)